osisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-log-messages/troubleshoot-missing-pida.md

 # Troubleshoot missing PI Data Archive configuration

+If a PI to OCS agent's status appears as "No PI Data Archive Configured" in the PI to OCS Agents window due to a missing PI mapping, you can correct this issue in the PI to OCS Agent Configuration Utility.

-There may be different reasons why the "No PI Data Archive Configured" status appears under the Data Archive Connection Status field in the PI to OCS Agent Configuration Utility.
-This topic specifically addresses troubleshooting this status due to a missing PI mapping.
+    **Note:** There may be different reasons why the "No PI Data Archive Configured" status appears under the Data Archive Connection Status field in the PI to OCS Agent Configuration Utility.
+This topic addresses troubleshooting due to a missing PI mapping.

 1. [Open the PI to OCS Agent Configuration Utility](xref:pi-to-ocs-utility) and connect to the OCS portal.